ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

   be any identifier.
 The default value covers standard JavaScript functions that one might expect at the top level (such as `Bigint` and `Symbol`).
 - `allowedNews` Configure what classes can be instantiated at the top level.
 Can be any identifier.
+By default no classes can be instantiated.
 - `allowIIFE: false` (default) Configure whether top level Immediately Invoked Function Expressions (IIFEs) are allowed.
 - `commonjs: false` (default) Configure whether the code being analyzed is, or is partially, CommonJS code.
-Allows you to use `require`, `module.exports` and `exports` at the top level.
+Allows the use `require`, `module.exports` and `exports` at the top level.

 #### `allowedCalls`